K. C. Irving Regional Centre

 The K.C.
 Irving Regional Centre (Centre Régional K.C.
 Irving) is an indoor arena located in Bathurst, New Brunswick.
-The arena is home to the Acadie–Bathurst Titan, a hockey team of the QMJHL.
+The KC Irving is home to the Chaleur Lightning of the Maritime Junior Hockey League (MHL).
+The arena was home to the Acadie–Bathurst Titan of the QMJHL from 1998–2025.
 It was named in honour of businessman K. C. Irving.
 Opened in September 1996 and built at a cost of $21 million, it is the largest arena in north-eastern New Brunswick.